ktorn/completium-landing/docs/dapp-iot/iot7.md

     });
 ```

 `rate` is of `rational` type in the contract.
-In <Link to="/docs/dapp-tools/archetype">Archetype</Link> language, rational are encoded as a pair of `int` and `nat`.
+In <a href='https://archetype-lang.org/'>Archetype</a> language, rational are encoded as a pair of `int` and `nat`.
 That's why you need to retrieve numerator and denominator from Taquito's transcoded value (line 6).

 ## Read account